AxlLind/easy_io/README.md

 Regular output in Rust via `println!()` can also be problematic since it is line buffered.
 This can make output can be surprisingly slow.
 The `OutputWriter` struct buffers all output which results in a much better performance.

-To use these in competitive programming simply download `input_reader.rs` or `output_reader.rs` from [here](https://github.com/AxlLind/InputReader/blob/master/src/).
-Simply put them in the same folder as your solution and import it like below.
+To use these in competitive programming simply download [`input_reader.rs`](https://github.com/AxlLind/EasyIO.rs/blob/master/src/input_reader.rs) or [`output_reader.rs`](https://github.com/AxlLind/EasyIO.rs/blob/master/src/output_writer.rs).
+Put them in the same folder as your solution and import it like below.

 This was inspired by [this amazing](https://github.com/williamfiset/FastJavaIO) Java class but written completely separately.